CS1300-2024/css-special-topics/README.md

   - Importing local fonts from your computer

 ## How to Use This Repository
 This repository contains the livecode written during the 2/13 special topics office hours session.
 You can clone this repo and run the `index.html` file to see the site created during the livecode, and you can edit any and all of the website's styling via the `styles.css` file.
+There are explanatory comments included in the CSS file—if anything is unclear, feel free to come to office hours or make an Ed post!

 NB: `fonts/` doesn't have the font files that were used during the hours session, but feel free to add your own font files to play around with importing local fonts!